 Standard SQL Only

-You need to use Standard SQL to query the Censys datasets.
-Unfortunately, Google BigQuery may default to Legacy SQL and the option to change your query to Standard SQL is hidden.
-Confirm your query is using Standard SQL by opening the query editor and selecting the "More" button.
+You need to use Standard SQL to query the Censys datasets, which is now the default for Google BigQuery.
+If you have issues running queries, confirm that your query is using Standard SQL by opening the query editor and selecting the More dropdown button.

 In the drop-down menu, select "Query Settings" to open a window similar to the one below.
 Confirm that any references to Legacy SQL are unselected.